caseyg/awesome/README.md

 ## TypeScript

+*   [sanity-io/styled-components-last-resort](https://github.com/sanity-io/styled-components-last-resort) - One does not simply remove styled-components from a codebase.

 *   [otaviocc/obsidian-microblog](https://github.com/otaviocc/obsidian-microblog) - Micro.publish is an Obsidian plugin to publish notes directly to Micro.blog, written in TypeScript

 *   [langchain-ai/deep-agents-ui](https://github.com/langchain-ai/deep-agents-ui) - Custom UI for Deep Agents